-- 3. Rev#2 stressed that the parameterization, calibration and evaluation (validation) are not clearly described.
-The manuscript has improved but still lacks clarity, especially regarding the comparison with 'observed' cumulative C flux data from Van Oost et al. (2007). - In response to this comment, we have further detailed the description of the model evaluation (see description below).
+3. Rev#2 stressed that the parameterisation, calibration and evaluation (validation) are not clearly described.
+The manuscript has improved but still lacks clarity, especially regarding the comparison with 'observed' cumulative C flux data from Van Oost et al. (2007).

-4. In chapter 2.3 the authors state that data from Van Oost et al. (2007) were used for parameterization and validation.
+In chapter 2.3 the authors state that data from Van Oost et al. (2007) were used for parameterisation and validation.
 Following this first statement data from different references (which are summarized in Van Oost et al. (2007)?) are given.
 However, later in the chapter the authors mentioned "The form of the erosion rate-production relationship for each site was derived from the information presented in the original experimental studies".
 Which original studies do you mean here?
 Yields measured were not presented in Van Oost et al. (2007)?
 This is confusing.